On to Game 7: Raptors survive Celtics in double-OT thriller

 Exhausted and on the brink, the reigning NBA champions rose to the moment.

-Next up: Game 7, for a spot in the Eastern Conference finals.
+Next up: Game 7, for a spot in the Eastern Conference finals against Miami.

 OG Anunoby — the hero of Game 3 with a buzzer-beating 3 — put the Raptors ahead to stay with a 3-pointer with just under a minute left in double overtime, Kyle Lowry got an acrobatic jumper to fall with 11.7 seconds left and the Raptors beat the Boston Celtics 125-122 in Game 6 on Wednesday night.

+“Game 7 to go to the Eastern Conference finals,” VanVleet said.
+“All you can ask for is a chance.”

 Lowry scored 33 points in 53 minutes for Toronto.
-Norman Powell had 23, including a pair of free throws with 5.0 seconds remaining.
-Fred VanVleet scored 21 points for the Raptors, who needed the win to extend their season, and Anunoby had 13 points and 13 rebounds.
+Norman Powell had 23, including a three-point play with about 39 seconds left and a pair of free throws to help finish it off.
+Fred VanVleet scored 21 points for the Raptors, and Anunoby had 13 points and 13 rebounds.

+Lowry was on his back, laying on the court, breathing fairly heavily and with his fists thrown high in the air when Powell had the three-point play.

-Jaylen Brown had 31 points and 16 rebounds for the Celtics, who had their starters on the floor — without a single sub — for the final 22-plus minutes, going back to 23.5 seconds remaining in the third quarter.
+Jaylen Brown had 31 points and 16 rebounds for the Celtics, who had their starters on the floor — without a single sub — for the final 22-plus minutes.

 Jayson Tatum had 29 points, 14 rebounds and nine assists.
 Marcus Smart had 23 points, 11 rebounds and 10 assists, and missed a 3-pointer that would have tied it with about 3 seconds left in the second extra session.

+“We had a lot of opportunities down the stretch and we didn’t take care of the all as good as we needed to,” Brown said.
+“That’s fine.
+We’re heading into a Game 7.
+We feel good about ourselves.”

 Daniel Theis had 18 points for the Celtics.
-Theis played 47 minutes — the other four Boston starters, Tatum, Smart, Brown and Kemba Walker (who was held to five points), all logged at least 50.
+Theis played 47 minutes — the other four Boston starters, Tatum, Smart, Brown and Kemba Walker (who was held to five points, in large part because of the box-and-one that Toronto used at times), all logged at least 50.
 And tempers flared when it was over, everyone getting a few extra words in before Game 7 on Friday.

 The numbers were ridiculous: Boston shot 44 for 100, Toronto 44 for 101.

 Boston led 52-48 at the break, after both teams had no shortage of offensive struggles in the opening half.
+Toronto started 9 for 32 from the floor, then finished the half on a 9-for-15 spurt to build some momentum.

+It carried over, with the Raptors taking their first lead of the second half on a six-point possession from VanVleet.

+He was flagrantly fouled when Smart closed out too aggressively as he tried to land on a 3-point try, made all three foul shots, then connected on a 3 when the possession continued.
+He then got another 3 on the next Toronto trip down the floor, giving him a personal 9-0 run that took all of 38 seconds, and the Raptors were suddenly up 67-62.

 TIP-INS

-Raptors: Lowry played the entire second half again, the third time that happened in the last four games. … Lowry took a cut under his chin in the second quarter, which he argued was from a Boston elbow.
-No foul was called.
+Raptors: Lowry played the entire second half again, the third time that happened in the last four games.
+He needed three stitches postgame to close a cut after he got struck in the second quarter. … The Raptors, even with everyone logging big minutes, shot 6 for 7 in the second OT.

 Celtics: Brown took 18 shots in the first half, the most by a Celtics player in the first 24 minutes of a game since Antoine Walker took 18 on Nov.
 29, 2002 — also against Toronto. … Boston fell to 17-22 since 2008 when it has a chance to clinch a series.